+Curriculum reform

-The goal of this essay is to provide a critical reflection on the relation between art, culture and economy, in light of recent political developments as well as developments in the world of art and culture itself, particularly in relation to economic developments.
-The direct incentive for this reflection is the recent curriculum reform of the Rotterdam University’s Willem de Kooning Academy.
-The structure of the new curriculum is characterised by an increased emphasis on the contemporary role of artists in society, and the challenges this poses to the curriculum.
+This essay provides a critical reflection on the relation between art, culture and economy, in light of recent developments in policy as well as in the world of art and culture itself.
+The direct incentive for this reflection is the recent curriculum reform of the Rotterdam’s Willem de Kooning Academy.
+The structure of the new curriculum emphasises the contemporary role of artists in society, and the challenges this poses for education programs.
 The social environment in which graduates find themselves, imposes new requirements on their knowledge, skills and competences.
-This means that the Academy as well as the art world will have to define a new relationship with society at large.
+This paper maps some of the trends underlying that process.
+It implies that the Academy as well as the art world will have to define a new relationship with society at large.
 The Willem de Kooning Academy’s new curriculum distinguishes three graduation profiles: autonomous practices, social practices and commercial practices.
 This essay focuses mainly (though not exclusively) on developments affecting the third, more market-oriented profile.
-First we shall examine the shift in perception of the relation between culture and economy; then we shall analyse the corresponding economisation of art and culture policy, and also point out a number of contradictions in this policy.
-Finally, we shall examine a number of recent trends which demonstrate how art, culture and economy are deeply connected and even mutually supportive: the emergence of the creative industries, the role of art and culture in urban environments, and the innovative potential of art and culture.
+First we shall examine the shift in perception of the relation between art, culture and economy; then we shall analyse the further advent of the market as encompassing principle in culture policy, and also point out a number of contradictions in this trend.
+Then, we shall examine a number of recent trends which demonstrate how art, culture and economy are deeply connected and even mutually supportive: the emergence of the creative industries, art and culture as potential force in innovation, the crucial role of creative talent in the present day economy and the role of art and culture in urban environments.

-Culture and economy
+Art, culture and economy